carnivuth/datamining/pages/DECISION TREES.md

-Decision trees are tree shaped data structures with node and leaf that reppresents operations on the datasets used to classified data
+Decision trees are tree shaped data structures with node and leaf that represents operations on the datasets used to classified data

 - leaf -> put data in class c (class of the leaf node)